marius-ogrean/m-test-crawler/README.md

 About the performance of this crawler:
 -

 It doesn't finish crawling under 10 minutes in the current setup because it is only one Storm worker running.
-If we would have a Storm cluster of multiple nodes, each running workers, the crawl would run much quicker.
+On my machine it crawls 400 websites in 10 minutes out of the 1000.
+Maybe with a stronger machine it would do more.
+For sure, with a Storm cluster of multiple machines (nodes it would finish in under 10 minutes).

 Also, the Solr performance can be improved if necessary with a Solr cluster.

-When testing it on my machine, with Docker Desktop, the performance varied.
-Once I got it to crawl 500 of the 1000 websites in around 30 minutes or more.
-Other times, it gets at around 300 crawled in 10 minutes.
-Stronger machines would have better results with only one worker.

 Regarding the extraction of the data points, there is much room to improve.
 The logic I implemented is pretty simple but the best approach is to use machine learning.